Federating Google Cloud Identities with Azure Active Directory

 - Multifactor Authentication

-Note Unfortunately, there is a gotcha as Microsoft currently does not allow for the ability to sync nested groups through Enterprise Applications.
-Usually, most enterprises do have groups nested in groups and you cannot sync them through the connector.
+Unfortunately, there is a limitation: Microsoft currently does not allow syncing nested groups through Enterprise Applications.
+Most enterprises use nested groups, but you cannot sync them through the connector.

-The diagram below depicts the flow process to achieve the provisioning as well as Single Sign-On.
-I have used one Enterprise Application for both provisioning and Single-Sign-On.
+The diagram below depicts the flow process for provisioning and Single Sign-On.
+I used one Enterprise Application for both provisioning and SSO.

 Google Requirements

-You need a to create an user account in the GCP Admin Console which for my PoC it is [email protected]
+You need to create a user account in the GCP Admin Console.
+For my PoC, it is [email protected]

 permissions.
-This account will be use to authorize the creation of groups and users in the GCP side.
+This account will authorize the creation of groups and users on the GCP side.

-There are few settings to be configured in Azure AD to enable the Enterprise Application to handle both user provisioning and single sign-on.
-Make sure you had the correct permissions to do so.
-The following roles from higher to lower permisssions to achieve this task are: Global Administrator
+There are a few settings to configure in Azure AD to enable the Enterprise Application for both user provisioning and SSO.
+Ensure you have the correct permissions.
+The following roles (from highest to lowest) can perform these tasks: Global Administrator

 , Cloud Application Administrator